I love waiting, don’t you?

 That’s why this has always been hard for me:

-I realized I was thinking of just another line – others ahead of me again.
-But since Sunday’s sermon I have been thinking about the Lord’s return. (maybe today!)
+I realized I was thinking of it as just another line—others ahead of me again.
+But since Sunday’s sermon, I have been thinking about the Lord’s return. (maybe today!)
 And it’s occurred to me that it won’t be waiting like I’m used to.